jimu-gh/Kashi/README.md

 Kashi has three main functions:
 - It gets local system data about the current song playing via Applescript.
-- It queries [Genius API](https://docs.genius.com/) and validates for the most accurate search hit.
+- It queries the [Genius API](https://docs.genius.com/) and validates for the most accurate search hit.
 - It scrapes lyrics from the raw HTML, formats, and outputs them onto the Touch Bar.

 ## Installation